-“I’m all about the hostile environments,” said Diggs, who expects a raucous atmosphere for Sunday night’s showdown at Arrowhead.
+“I’m all about the hostile environments,” said Diggs, who expects a raucous atmosphere for Sunday night’s showdown at Arrowhead Stadium.
 “I love everything about it.
 I love not being able to hear.”

-Facing a broken Chiefs defense that’s yielded over 31 points per game this year (second-most to Atlanta), Diggs anticipates a monster game for a Bills passing game firing on all cylinders.
+Facing a broken Chiefs defense that has yielded over 31 points per-game this year (second-most to the Atlanta Falcons), Diggs anticipates a monster game for a Bills passing game firing on all cylinders.

 While last Sunday’s primetime game was a defensive struggle—the Pats and Bucs combined for just 36 points—this week’s should be the opposite with FanDuel setting the over/under at a head-turning 56.5.